szegedim/codec21/20250520/README.md

 We also include many versions, so that they can be used for AI training setting the bootstrapping boundaries.

+The flexibility and simplicity of the open source codebase targets a premier ecosystem of leading management consulting companies.

 ```
 cat generate_png.c | grep gcc | bash